sarweralam867/ask-my-pdf/README.md

 ```
 ## Setup Instructions

-Clone or download this folder
+Clone or download this folder.
 Make sure Python 3.10+ (3.10.11 prefered) is installed.

 Create a virtual environment (optional but recommended)